HomeTop HeadlinesMelania Does It Again - Snubs Trump Publicly

 The contrast with her predecessors is stark.
 Laura Bush went two-for-two on George W. Bush’s formal outbound state visits.
 Jill Biden missed only one — Vietnam in September 2023 — and only because she had tested positive for COVID-19.
 Even Michelle Obama, who passed on three of her husband’s six state visits over eight years, finished at 50%.

 Stranger still: the man who produced Melania Trump’s critically panned documentary last year did make the trip.
 Brett Ratner, the “Rush Hour” director whose film franchise is reportedly among the president’s favorites, boarded Air Force One to scout locations for a fourth installment.
-The Melania documentary, backed by Jeff Bezos, was Ratner’s first significant project since 2017, when several women accused him of sexual misconduct.
+The Melania documentary, acquired by Amazon for $40 million, was Ratner’s first significant project since 2017, when several women accused him of sexual misconduct.
 He denied the claims.

 Pageantry at the Great Hall